‘Proper’ hi-fi has become cool again, with the big boys of tech now courting hi-fi fans more than ever before.

-Sonos, which has spent most of the last 10 years launching hipster-tastic wireless speakers, recently returned to its roots with a just-add-speakers streaming amp.
-Likewise, having started out with smart speakers that prioritised smarts, Amazon has focused on sound quality for its latest generation of Echo speakers.
+Sonos, which has spent most of the last 10 years launching hipster-tastic wireless speakers, returned to its roots with its just-add-speakers streaming amp, the Sonos Amp.
+Likewise, having started out with smart speakers that prioritised smarts, Amazon has focused on sound quality for its more recent generations of Echo speakers.

 On paper, the Echo Link Amp makes a compelling case for itself – it’s less than half the price of Sonos’s new Amp, and over £100 cheaper than Sonos’s outgoing Connect:Amp.
 But there’s just one problem, the Amazon Echo Link Amp sounds really poor.

 The Echo Link Amp is strikingly unstriking – there isn’t even a logo to identify it as an Amazon product.
 The matte black finish is only broken up by a black volume knob, ringed by 10 white LEDs that indicate the volume.

 There’s also a 3.5mm headphone socket on the bottom-right of the fascia, but otherwise the Echo Link Amp is almost entirely unadorned.
 The top panel is covered with holes, designed to allow air to escape, and the rear houses a whole host of connections.

 It’s an odd move for Amazon to launch such a nondescript product.
 Though it could suggest confidence in the sound quality, you’d expect Amazon to make its customers feel at least a little bit special.
 Unfortunately, we don’t imagine any Echo Link Amp buyers will – this device certainly won’t inspire the same inquisitive interest and admiration as its Echo devices do.